 You don’t have to do all of this entirely on your own.
 When your friends and family can’t give you enough support and insight, turn to a professional.
 There’s no shame in seeking therapy; in fact, it’s often a part of self-improvement.

 In addition, it’s one more thing that you can do for yourself and put in your already busy schedule.
 A therapist can help you be okay with being alone, and if you haven’t already identified the root of the problem, they can help you get to the bottom of it.

 This is especially true if you need to improve your confidence, learn to accept getting rejected, or overcome daddy issues.
 Get the help and guidance you need to feel better about yourself before you try searching for the right man to be by your side.

-If you would like to get therapy to help you stop craving the attention and validation of men, we recommend the online offering from BetterHelp.com – you can talk to an experienced therapist who will be able to help you to identify the issues and guide you to overcome them.
-Click here to learn more or to speak to someone now.
+If you would like to get therapy to help you stop craving the attention and validation of men, BetterHelp.com is a website where you can talk to an experienced therapist who will be able to help you to identify the issues and guide you to overcome them.
+Here’s that link again to learn more or to speak to someone now.